possibilia/mc-avoid/README.md

 # Model checking for obstacle avoidance in C++

-Implementation of model checking for planning obstacle avoidance maneuvers by chaining temporary control systems for disturbance elimination.
+Implementation of model checking for planning obstacle avoidance maneuvers by chaining temporary control systems in response to disturbances.
 At present the program is limited to static environments is not goal-directed.

 ## Hardware